qaviton/qaviton_package_manager/README.md

 ## warnings
 * this manager is meant for automated ci cd purposes
-and should not be used instead regular git commits/pushes
+and should not be used instead of regular git commit/push/merge.
 make sure to avoid using it on unstable branches
 to avoid failed packaging requests or potential data loss.
 we recommend using it from a CI CD dedicated branch.

-* the manager defaults to encryped credentials,
+* the manager defaults to encrypted credentials,
-if encrypted credentials on the disk are not secure enough
+if encrypted credentials on the disk are not secure enough,
 please make sure to enable caching, to store credentials in memory